Philippines: COVID school closures threaten education 'catastrophe' | DW | 21.09.2021

 President Rodrigo Duterte vetoed a proposal to try out in-person classes in low-risk areas, over fears that children who are not eligible for vaccination could infect parents and older family members.

-The government's decision was met with protest from teachers and children's rights groups who say that the prolonged school closures have long-term consequences on children's education and development.
+The government's decision was met with protest from teachers and children's rights groups, who said that the prolonged school closures will have long-term consequences on children's education and development.

 "We cannot keep using new virus variants as a reason for keeping schools closed.
 Malls and cockfighting stadiums have opened, why can't schools?"
 Raymond Basilio, secretary general of the Alliance of Concerned Teachers (ACT), told DW.